TaddyLab/hockey/README.md

 This repository will contain a set of analyses of player ability in the NHL.
 It is designed to be a hub for experimentation, demonstration, and teaching about both data mining and hockey analysis.
+It also serves as the back-end for the results published weekly on our <a href="http://blogs.chicagobooth.edu/hockeyanalytics">blog</a>.
+Note those are a subset of the full suite provided by the codes stored here.

 <strong> Background </strong>